Taiko2k/Avvie/README.md

 ## Usage tips

- - You can import by drag and drop
+ - You can import by drag and drop from your Pictures folder
  - The thumbnail preview shows the output exactly as it would be at 184x184
- - Hold <kdb>Ctrl</kbd> to move the selection rectangle slowly
+ - Hold <kbd>Ctrl</kbd> to move the selection rectangle slowly
  - Click the preview to toggle between ***square*** and ***circle*** (The final output will always be square)

-## Download and setup
+## Install

 <a href='https://flathub.org/apps/details/com.github.taiko2k.avvie'><img width='240' alt='Download on Flathub' src='https://flathub.org/assets/badges/flathub-badge-i-en.png'/></a>